 In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments".
 This standard provides guidance on how certain cash receipts and cash payments are presented and classified in the statement of cash flows and is intended to reduce diversity in practice with respect to these items.
 The standard is applied using a retrospective transition method and is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently evaluating the potential impact of this authoritative guidance on our consolidated financial statements.
+We currently do not believe the adoption will have a material impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and other (Topic 350): Simplifying the Accounting for Goodwill Impairment".
 This standard removes Step 2 of the goodwill impairment test, which required a hypothetical purchase price allocation.
 A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 Additionally, entities will be required to disclose the amount of goodwill at reporting units with zero or negative carrying amounts.
 The standard is applied prospectively and is effective for fiscal years beginning after December 15, 2019, including annual or interim goodwill impairment tests within those fiscal years.
 Early adoption is permitted for interim and annual goodwill impairment tests performed on testing dates after January 1, 2017.
-We plan to early adopt ASU 2017-04 in the first quarter of 2017.
+We early adopted ASU 2017-04 in the first quarter of 2017, which did not have a material impact on our consolidated financial statements.